vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/querying-documents-in-master-data-v1.md

 ### Indices

-An [index](https://help.vtex.com/en/tutorial/setting-up-an-index-on-master-data--tutorials_785) works a shortcut to find documents.
+An [index](https://help.vtex.com/en/tutorial/setting-up-an-index-on-master-data--tutorials_785) works as a shortcut to find documents.
 Using this resource, the query is quicker than with a normal filter or keyword search.

 However, the greater the number of indexes, the more slowly documents are written.
 The use of the index is recommended for search results of up to 1 thousand documents.